microsoft/OpticSim.jl/docs/src/repeat.md

  @svg Vis.drawhexcells(50,Repeat.neighbors(Repeat.HexBasis1,(0,0),2))
  ```

- You can also draw all the cells contained with an n ring:
+ You can also draw all the cells contained within an n ring:

  ```@example
  using Opticsim, Luxor